Hands-On Fundraising

 Here are some (made-up) examples for you.

-You work for a food bank.
+Perhaps you work for a food bank.
 And you know that your organization can source food at a deep discount.
 This means donors’ gifts will go much farther.

-But they don’t need to know about trucks or state-wide food distribution.
+And they don’t need to know about trucks or state-wide food distribution.

 They want to know that if they give, someone who is hungry will be fed.

-And that’s the why of your work.
+And that’s the “why” of your work.
 You feed people.

 Or maybe your organization does something very technical.